Cookware Recommendations

 In our educational materials, we advise that one:

-“Cook only in cast iron, stainless steel, glass or good quality enamel such as Le Creuset.”
+Cook only in cast iron, stainless steel, glass or good quality enamel … and I would now add ceramic cookware to the list.

-Heavy, old-fashioned cast-iron frying pan such as those made my Lodge are great for all sautéing and stir-frys.
+Please note that I’ll discuss exactly what kind of stainless steel is recommend later in this article!
+Meanwhile, heavy, old-fashioned cast-iron frying pan such as those made my Lodge are great for all sautéing and stir-frys.
 These pans should not be washed with soap but merely rinsed in hot water and dried with towels.

 Note: Lodge Manufacturing, the oldest U.S. maker of cast-iron cookware still in business today, only sells theirs pre-seasoned with soy oil now, however some would argue that it is irrelevant.
-On a paleo based site I read one commenter assert that “The type of oil used to season is irrelevant.
+On a paleo based site I read one commenter asserts that “The type of oil used to season is irrelevant.
 A season is made up mostly of burnt oil turned to carbon, and there’s no paleo/non-paleo carbon.
 The oil burns off, leaving carbon in the uneven parts of the surface making it smooth.
 Adding to the season that comes from the factory will only get “more paleo” (and much better) as you cook on it with healthy fats.”
 Dr. Kaayla Daniels, author of The Whole Soy Story, reflects about cast iron pre-seasoned with soy: “It’s certainly no problem for most of us.
 For severely allergic people, it’s a risk they can’t afford to take.”

 Others recommend that you scrub your pre-seasoned Lodge in the sink with hot soapy water a couple of times and re-season anew.
 “Once the seasoning is off, use flax oil to re-season it, unless you have a known sensitivity which may be an issue.
 This is not for any Paleo reason (being a seed oil and all, I’m not advocating eating it in quantity), but because it creates a nigh-indestructible base coat.
 From there, build up your normal polymerized layers of clarified butter, tallow, and coconut oil.”
 Read another article in favor of using flax oil to season a cast iron pan.
 Seasoning with flax oil is not without controversy however, as is mentioned in this article in the last paragraph.